-As of the 2022-2023 award year, qualified children of undocumented immigrants who are eligible
+As of the 2018-2019 award year, the qualified children of undocumented immigrants who are eligible

-for in-state tuition under §15–106.8.of the MD Education Article are also eligible to apply for
+for in-state tuition under §15–106.8.of the MD Education Article also are now eligible to apply for

 Q1.
 Who should complete the Maryland State Financial Aid Application (MSFAA)?

 The Maryland State Financial Aid Application (MSFAA) is available to applicants who are ineligible to

 Q2.
 What are the requirements for qualified children of undocumented immigrants to be

-The requirements are set forth in §15–106.8 of the Education Article of the Annotated Code of
+The requirements are set forth in §15–106.8 of the MD Education Article of the Annotated Code of

 You should consult your institution with questions.